vncg/react-admin/docs/Actions.md

 And that's all it takes to make a fetch action optimistic.
 Note that the `startUndoable` action creator is passed to Redux `connect` as `mapDispatchToProp`, to be decorated with `dispatch` - but `commentApprove` is not.
 Only the first action must be decorated with dispatch.

-The fact that react-admin updates the internal store if you use custom actions with the `fetch` meta should be another motivation to avoid using raw `fetch`.
+The fact that vn-kooch-react-admin updates the internal store if you use custom actions with the `fetch` meta should be another motivation to avoid using raw `fetch`.

 ## Altering the Form Values before Submitting